-From details of this year’s event to the history of the Ripley Bonfire Association, we hope that we have covered it all, but if you feel that something is missing from this website please email us your thoughts via the ‘Contact’ page.
+From details of this year’s event to the history of the Ripley Bonfire Association, we hope that we have covered it all, but if you feel that something is missing from this website please email us with your thoughts via the ‘Contact’ page.

 Be sure to visit our ‘Fund Raising’ page.
 The Ripley Bonfire relies on donations from the public and without your support we would not be able to continue with the event.
 All proceeds go towards the Ripley Over 60s Club and other local organisations.